-In light of the inequality in \eqref{eq:Lipschitz}, if we select the stepsize such that $\eta_k\leq \frac{1}{2L_1}$, then the condition in \eqref{first_order_step_size_condition} required for the convergence of the optimistic method is always satisfied with $\alpha=1$.
-Hence, we can simply select a fixed stepsize of $\eta_k \equiv 1/M$ with $M\geq 2L_1$ for all $k\geq 0$.
+In light of the inequality in \eqref{eq:Lipschitz}, if we select the step size such that $\eta_k\leq \frac{1}{2L_1}$, then the condition in \eqref{first_order_step_size_condition} required for the convergence of the optimistic method is always satisfied with $\alpha=1$.
+Hence, we can simply select a fixed step size of $\eta_k \equiv 1/M$ with $M\geq 2L_1$ for all $k\geq 0$.
 In this case, the update of the first-order optimistic method becomes

-where the correction coefficient $\hat{\eta}_k$ will be chosen as in Proposition~\ref{prop:GOMD} based on the strongly-convex parameter $\mu$.
+where the correction coefficient $\hat{\eta}_k$ will be chosen as in Proposition~\ref{prop:GOMD} based on the strong convexity parameter $\mu$.
 By viewing \eqref{eq:OMD_first_fixed} as an instance of our generalized optimistic method, the convergence guarantees immediately follow from Proposition~\ref{prop:GOMD}, which are summarized in the theorem below.